aws-samples/aws-ai-ml-workshop-kr/contribution/anhyobin/README.md

 | 542 | 824 | 0 | 541 | 828 | 0 | 8672 | 30725885 | 0 | 2018-10-12 05:53:59.318075 |
 | 668 | 245 | 0 | 666 | 240 | 0 | 13233 | 30721726 | 0 | 2018-10-12 05:48:44.748598 |

 It contains about 40 million play records from a total 20043 users.
 The virtual map where users played game is as follows.
-The **Red Zone** is the area where normal users can not go into.
+The <span style="color:red">**Red Zone**</span> is the area where normal users can not go into.